 While room changes can be requested through the Undergraduate Housing Office or the Department of Graduate Housing, we strongly recommended that the survivor talk to a CARE advocate confidentially so s/he can work with these offices on her/his behalf.
 CARE advocates can help circumvent the usual limits that are placed on students seeking to change housing.

 Off-Campus Housing Changes

 The Illinois Safe Homes Act (pdf) gives sexual violence survivors the right to end leases early or change apartment locks.
 For assistance with these procedures, the survivor should contact the Evanston Police Department Victim Advocates, or talk to a CARE advocate who will work with EPD on her/his behalf.

 On campus emergency housing may be available to students on a limited basis.
-To inquire about this option, the survivor should talk her/his Area Coordinator, or talk to a CARE advocate to coordinate this procedure on her/his behalf.
+To inquire about this option, the survivor should talk her/his Residence Director, or talk to a CARE advocate to coordinate this procedure on her/his behalf.